-In 2010, he qualified for the final stages of the World Open in Glasgow.
-He beat Liu Chuang and Dave Gilbert to qualify, but his match live on BBC didn’t last long as he lost 3-0 to Mark Williams.
+2010: Turns pro, despite that fact that he had never played on a full size table before 2009, as most tables in Brazil are only ten feet long.
+Reaches the final stages of the World Open in Glasgow, beating Liu Chuang and Dave Gilbert to qualify, but his match live on BBC doesn’t last long as he loses 3-0 to Mark Williams.

-In 2019 he regained a place on the pro tour by winning the Americas Championship.
+2019: Regains a place on the pro tour by winning the Americas Championship.

 2020: Reaches the last 16 of the Northern Ireland Open.
 Makes a career high break of 140 at the Welsh Open.

 2021: Reaches the final qualifying round of the World Championship for the second time, winning three matches before losing 10-7 to Mark Joyce.